Skip to content

 Public Overrides Function ToString() As String

-Dim list As String = "("
+Dim liste As String = "("

 Dim i As Integer

-' iterate through the dynamic array
+' browse the dynamic table

 For i = 0 To (Count - 2)

-list += "[" + Me(i).ToString + "]" + ","
+liste += "[" + Me(i).ToString + "]" + ","

 Next i 'for